SFS2X Docs / AdvancedTopics / game-api

 - Match Expressions: they allow to create search criteria in a very natural way which can then be passed to the MatchingEngine to perform any type of queries on Rooms and Users

-- Invitations: this is a generic Invitation system that allows you to manage multiple invitations to private games but it can also be employed for many other activities.
+- Invitations: this is a generic Invitation system that allows you to manage multiple invitations to private games, but which can also be employed in many other activities

 - SFSGame class: the SFSGame is new type of Room specifically designed for managing games and providing unique services for advanced game management